memfault/interrupt/_drafts/practical_zephyr_05_west.md

 In case you need to update such a shared dependency, make sure to push the changes to a new or existing branch, but **don't commit to the `manifest-rev` branch**.
 Also, after running `west update`, make sure to switch back to your working branch.

 This sounds brittle, but it really isn't.
-It isn't that easy to lose changes to files with a `west update` unless you commit these changes on your local `manifest-rev` branch and then run `west update`.
+It isn't that easy to lose changes to files with a `west update`.
 Let's see this in action.
 In case you want to follow along, add your own dummy repository to the manifest - I'll be using the above project in my `west.yml` - a dummy repository that contains an empty `test.txt` file:

 ```bash
 # after adding the "dummy" project to west.yml, update the project